Panosemmanouilidis2/fmcg-ds-technical-portfolio/promotional-analytics/README.md

 ## Planner Application

 Streamlit interface on Cloud Run allows trade planners to:

 - Input promotion parameters in plain English — no technical knowledge required
-- Compare up to 4 campaigns side by side
+- Compare campaigns across different retailers, mechanics and months
+- Identify the highest-ROI promotion from a mixed portfolio before committing spend
-- Receive predicted sell-out volume, uplift %, and ROI estimate before committing spend
+- Receive predicted sell-out volume, uplift %, and ROI estimate per campaign
+- Optimise trade investment allocation across retailer and mechanic combinations
-- Download results as CSV
+- Download full results as CSV for further analysis

-> **Demo note:** The live app uses a synthetic dataset for demonstration purposes.
-In the original production deployment, predicted volumes were in the thousands to hundreds of thousands of units per promotion.
-The synthetic demo data has a compressed scale — the methodology, model architecture, and deployment are identical to the production system (R² 0.81, Market A).
+> **Demo note:** The live app uses a synthetic dataset and supports comparison of
+> up to 4 campaigns simultaneously.
+In the original production deployment, predicted
+> volumes were in the thousands to hundreds of thousands of units per promotion.
+> The synthetic demo data has a compressed scale — the methodology, model
+> architecture, and deployment are identical to the production system (R² 0.81, Market A).

 ---